Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

 reduce the size of its code and to simplify it.

-* post-processing stage: following the parsing, further update of the SSL context to prepare for the next incoming and outpoing messages.
+* post-processing stage: following the parsing, further update of the SSL context to prepare for the next incoming and outgoing messages.
 This stage is optional.
 For example, secret and key computations occur at this stage, as well as handshake messages checksum update.